Retirement Tax Savings Calculator

 Pre-tax 401(k) contribution with match

 A single taxpayer age 50 with workplace coverage and $86,000 of MAGI enters an $8,600 traditional IRA contribution.
-The IRA limit is available by age and compensation, but deductibility is partly phased out between $81,000 and $91,000 for a covered single filer.
-The calculator allows the contribution amount but applies a 50% deduction fraction, so only $4,300 receives current federal and state/local deduction treatment.
+The age 50 IRA limit allows the contribution, but the traditional IRA deduction phases out from $81,000 to $91,000 for a covered single filer.
+The Deductible or pre-tax amount is reduced to $4,300.00, and the IRA eligibility row shows Phaseout rather than treating the full contribution as deductible.

 A 61-year-old workplace plan participant with $170,000 of prior-year FICA wages enters a $32,500 pre-tax contribution.
-The 2026 age 60 to 63 workplace limit allows a $24,500 base amount plus an $11,250 catch-up limit, so the contribution is within the selected limit.
-Because prior-year FICA wages exceed the $150,000 Roth catch-up threshold, the modeled catch-up slice above the base limit is forced out of the current deduction and appears in the strategy review.
+The age 60 to 63 workplace limit is high enough for the contribution, but the prior-year wage input exceeds the $150,000 Roth catch-up threshold.
+The base $24,500 remains deductible, while the $8,000 catch-up slice is removed from current deduction treatment and the Roth catch-up rule row reports Applies.

 FAQ:

-Does a pre-tax retirement contribution always reduce my paycheck by the full contribution?
+Does a pre-tax contribution reduce each paycheck by the full amount?

-No. The gross contribution reduces pay, but current income-tax withholding may fall when the contribution is deductible or pre-tax.
-The Paycheck Impact tab estimates contribution per period, current withholding tax shield per period, and take-home reduction before any year-end Saver's Credit.
+No. The gross contribution reduces pay, but current withholding may fall when the contribution is deductible or pre-tax.
+Check Paycheck Impact for contribution per period, current withholding tax shield per period, and estimated take-home reduction before any year-end Saver's Credit.

 Which income number should I enter?

-For workplace plans, use eligible annual compensation for the year.
+For workplace plans, use eligible annual compensation.
 For IRA deduction, Roth IRA eligibility, and Saver's Credit checks, use MAGI before the contribution being modeled.
-If those numbers differ, run separate scenarios or use the value that matches the rule you are testing.
+If compensation and MAGI differ, run separate scenarios for the rules you need to test.

 Why is payroll-tax savings zero by default?

 Ordinary 401(k)-style elective deferrals commonly reduce federal income-taxable wages but not Social Security or Medicare wages.
-The payroll-tax switch is available only for cases where the user has verified that the contribution also reduces FICA wages.
+Use the payroll-tax switch only when the contribution arrangement has been verified as reducing FICA wages.

-Can I use the projection as an investment forecast?
+Can the Savings Path chart be used as an investment forecast?

 Use it as a sensitivity scenario only.
-It repeats the same annual contribution, vested match, saved tax benefit, years, and return assumption.
-It does not model market volatility, changing salary, changing limits, fees, taxes on withdrawal, or plan-specific investment choices.
+It repeats the same annual contribution, vested match, saved tax benefit, years, and return assumption, without modeling market volatility, changing salary, changing IRS limits, fees, future tax rates, or plan investment choices.

 Glossary: